wangantian/wangantian.github.io/_resources/vitis_install.md

 [![How to Download and Install Linux from USB Flash Drive Step-By-Step Guide.](https://img.youtube.com/vi/pwWfJwlZLWg/0.jpg)](https://youtu.be/pwWfJwlZLWg "How to Download and Install Linux from USB Flash Drive Step-By-Step Guide.")

-WARNING, if you used provided motherboard, please check your BIOS version, IT HAVE TO BE 0816[preferred] OR 0904 X86 to be fully support 22.04 installation, otherwise, it will return out of memory.
+WARNING, if you used provided motherboard, please check your BIOS version, IT HAVE TO BE 0816 [preferred] OR 0904 X86 to be fully support 22.04 installation.
+Otherwise, it will return out of memory.

 Version 0904 has an issue with SSD port labeled as C is not usable with Intel i7 14700k CPU.
 Later BIOS versions may fix this issue.
 0816 version has good support for Intel i7 13700k CPU.
 You can install Ubuntu 24.04 with later BIOS (like 1801), but it cannot support Xilinx toolchain at this moment.
 The steps for the installation is avaliable [https://www.asus.com/support/faq/1012815/](https://www.asus.com/support/faq/1012815/).